looking for buy & hold rentals

 I’m not advocating getting a bunch of rentals, quit your job, and then spend every minute drinking Margaritas/Pina Coladas on the beach.
 Now when you have the freedom (after spending a few unfulfilling days with Margaritas/Pina Coladas), I hope you devote your time doing good the greater good.

-When I don’t have to work, I plan to teach young people about real estate and personal finance.
+I plan to teach young people about real estate and personal finance.
 I am thinking of going around to high schools, but no one in their right mind would hire a grown man to teach young people especially for free (I mean take a moment – that’s creepy – like Jared the Subway guy creepy – for those of you what don’t know who Jared the Subway guy was, he was this 3000 pound guy who ate Subway a lot and lost like 2000 pounds, however he still looked like he weighed 1000 pounds but everyone liked him as a celebrity and he used this celebrity status to lure young boy and girls and yeah I’ll leave it at that…another Pied Piper story of luring little boys and girls into a cave).
-But anyway to get around this barrier I need to write a book – not only any book – but a New York Times bestseller (but I guess I will settle for that crappy e-kindle version).
+But anyway to get around this barrier I need to write a book – not just any book – but a New York Times bestseller (but I guess I will settle for that crappy e-kindle version).
 So schools will be like (hey this guy has a book) and then bang… life mission to help others accomplished.
 To write a book is a daunting task, so I figure with each blog post I am slowly getting better at writing and chipping away my target page count.